UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/_announcements/week-4.md

 date: 2021-09-06
 ---

 * The first versions of Homework 1, Quiz 3, and Quiz 4 were returned on Friday.
-The due for revisions is this Friday, Sept 10.
+They due for revisions is this Friday, Sept 10.
 The first revisions for Quiz 1 and Quiz 2 were returned on Monday.
-The due date for the second (and final) revisions is next Monday Sept 13.
+The due date for the second (and final) revision of Quiz 2 is next Monday Sept 13.

 * Reminder: all returned individual work will be put in the UofSC OneDrive folder shared personally with me.
 Each group